-TAMCO adds fiber laser technology to reduce time to market and add flexibility
+TAMCO adds fiber laser technology to reduce time to market and increase flexibility

-Comprised of six unique brands is TAMCO offering a wide variety of high-quality electrical products and consumable materials.
+Comprised of six unique brands, TAMCO offers a wide variety of high-quality electrical products and consumable materials.
 These brands include Tamlite Lighting, Fusion Lamps, RPP Devices, F4P First for Performance, MCG Motor Control Gear and Centaur Electrical Installation.
 While diverse, each of these brands work separately within their own market sector.

 TAMCO in Port St. Lucie, Florida is the North American Headquarters where Tom Wouters is the Engineering Manager responsible for product and process development for the many internal companies.